Explore this Section

 Keele's Mascot: Herbert the Dragon

-Keele’s Dragon is made of bronze and has removable wings.
-He is believed to date from the turn of the 20th Century and is probably one of a pair of giant boot-scrapers, originally made for Keele Hall at Gresham’s Apedale Works.
+But where did the dragon come from?
+For many years it was believed to date from the turn of the 20th Century and to perhaps be one of a pair of giant boot-scrapers, made for Keele Hall at the nearby Gresham’s Apedale Works.
+Now, we can tell the true story....

 Herbert became the University Mascot for Results Day celebrations and sporting competitions.
 He lived riotously from 1956 to 1961 in the main hall of Hawthorns House under the custody of Warden Paul Rolo.
 For a short while he became the "Beast of Lindsay Hall”, after he was stolen and installed in the female residences of Lindsay Hall.